modscripps/mixsea/CONTRIBUTING.rst

 .. note::

-  This document builds is based on ideas and guidelines from the `xarray Contributing Guide
+  This document is based on ideas and guidelines from the `xarray Contributing Guide
   <http://xarray.pydata.org/en/stable/contributing.html>`_,
   which in turn builds largely upon the